The Noether--Lefschetz theorem in arbitrary characteristic

-\begin{lem}[{\cite[Theorem 3.4.14]{fov99}}] Let $X\subset\mathbb P^N_k$ be a projective scheme over an infinite field $k$.
-If $X$ is regular (resp. normal, reduced, regular in codimension $c$), then for a general hyperplane $H\subset\mathbb P^N_k$, the intersection $H\cap X$ has the same property. \end{lem}
+\begin{thm}[{\cite[Theorem 3.4.14]{fov99}}] Let $X\subset\mathbb P^N_k$ be a projective scheme over an infinite field $k$.
+If $X$ is regular (resp. normal, reduced, regular in codimension $c$), then for a general hyperplane $H\subset\mathbb P^N_k$, the intersection $H\cap X$ has the same property. \end{thm}